 - Bamboo Piksters angled interdental brush

 - TePe Angle interdental brush

 - Wisdom interProximal brushes

 The TePe angled brushes use the same sizing and bristles as their regular brushes, the only difference is the long handle and that the bristles are at an angle to the handle.
 There are fewer sizes offered compared to their regular range.
 Generally there is nothing wrong with these brushes, but in my opinion there are better options available.

 The Bamboo Piksters angled brushes are a reasonable quality.
 Although the handles are made of bamboo and sound more environmentally friendly than a plastic option, there is conflicting evidence about this.
-I discuss issues with bamboo in my articles on the bamboo electric toothbrushes and the most eco-friendly manual toothbrushes.
-Essentially though, don’t feel that these are automatically better than the TePe Angle brushes, just because they are made of bamboo.
+Essentially they shouldn’t be automatically regarded as being better than the TePe Angle brushes, just because they are made of bamboo.

 I strongly recommend the use of reusable handle and replaceable brush options.
 They produce less waste as only small parts of the brush need to be replaced.
 Another advantage is that it takes up less space if multiple sizes are needed (as is the case for most people) — with one handle you can use a number of different sizes.

 In terms of quality, Curaprox is so far the best I have come across.
 They come in better pack sizes than other options at present and also have a very wide range of sizes available.